Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 6. Iterate through the list, ['Python', 'Numpy','Pandas','Django', 'Flask'] using a for loop and print out the items.
 7. Use for loop to iterate from 0 to 100 and print only even numbers
 8. Use for loop to iterate from 0 to 100 and print only odd numbers

+### Exercises: Level 2

-9. Use for loop to iterate from 0 to 100 and print the sum of all numbers.
+1. Use for loop to iterate from 0 to 100 and print the sum of all numbers.

    ```sh
    The sum of all numbers is 5050.
    ```

-10. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.
+1. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.

     ```sh
     The sum of all evens is 2550.
 And the sum of all odds is 2500.
     ```

+### Exercises: Level 3

-11. Go to the data folder and use the countries.py file.
+1. Go to the data folder and use the countries.py file.
 Loop through the countries and extract all the countries containing the word _land_.
-12. This is a fruit list, ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop.
+1. This is a fruit list, ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop.
+2. Go to the data folder and use the [countries_data.py](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/data/countries-data.py) file.
+   1. What are the total number of languages in the data
+   2. Find the ten most spoken languages from the data
+   3. Find the 10 most populated countries in the world

 🎉 CONGRATULATIONS ! 🎉